kemckinnmsft/HOL3000/instructions.md

 	^IMAGE[Open Screenshot](\Media\dy6mnnpv.jpg)

 	>[!NOTE] You will see an event like the one below when the scanner completes the cycle.
+If you see a .NET exception, press OK.
+This is due to SharePoint startup in the VM environment.
 	>
 	>!IMAGE[agnx2gws.jpg](\Media\agnx2gws.jpg)